-

 3.2 Formalities for execution of security and costs?

-Security has to be granted by means of a public document before a Public Notary.
-Due to these requirements and money laundering concerns, foreign entities require a Spanish Tax Id.
+Security must be granted by means of a public document before a Public Notary.
+Due to these requirements and money laundering concerns, foreign entities require a Spanish Tax Identification number.
 The notary could refuse to notarise the deed otherwise.
 Notarial fees are payable and vary depending on the secured amount.

 4. Do the shares need to be transferred into the name of the lender or its nominee?